 No one should have to support political activity they disagree with.

 Though our lawsuit has been stayed, we could still achieve our goal via a similar case, Janus v.
-AFSCME, now before the U.S. Supreme Court.
+AFSCME, Council 31, now before the United States Supreme Court.

 Mark Janus, the plaintiff in this important case, is a child-support specialist working for Illinois state government.
 Like me, he’s been forced to pay a union even though he’s not a member.
 Janus has fought against this coercion and wants the Supreme Court to declare forced union fees unconstitutional in the public sector.

-The potential impact of Janus’ case extends far beyond Pennsylvania.
+The potential impact of Janus’s case extends far beyond Pennsylvania.
 Twenty-one other states also require nonmember union fees from government workers.
-That’s over 5 million workers across the nation who could regain their constitutional right to choose what political stance they fund.
+That’s over five million workers across the nation who could regain their constitutional right to choose what political stance they fund.

-What can we expect if the Supreme Court rules in Janus’ favor and frees public employees from this coercive system?
+What can we expect if the Supreme Court rules in Janus’s favor and frees public employees from this coercive system?

 Government unions will still exist, collectively bargain and represent their members.
 Public employees who value union services will still join and pay union dues.